Once Upon a Time in the Middle of the Sea,

-This Camp exists to share life & stories ,
+This NON-CAMP exists to share life & stories ,

-locals & guests- eating, telling, & sharing together!
+locals & guests- living, telling, & sharing together!

 You’ll be very glad you did.

-PS Please send this note around to other story folks who’d like to come.
+PS Please send a note of the TALK STORY NO-CAMP around to other story folks who’d like to come.
 Help me invite others, bring friends.
 You won’t find a more diverse, talented, friendly, and oddly wise group of story people anywhere in Hawaii…. and it’s so beautiful.
 Yep!

 REGISTER NOW FOR TALK STORY CAMP!